shipsing/podman-desktop/website/tutorial/creating-an-extension.md

 You can build this extension by configuring `TypeScript` and `Vite`.

-1. Create a file named `tsconfig.json` with the following content in the sub-directory:
+1. Create a file named `tsconfig.json` with the following content in the subdirectory:

 ```json
 {